top of page

 3. What is the cost of an ICD?

 The cost of an ICD depends on the model used.
-It can range from 2lakhs to 4.5lakhs approximately.
-The cost of the entire package including getting admitted, having the ICD fixed, bed charges, nursing care, and doctor’s fees will cost you approximately Rs 3,10,000 to Rs 6,00,000 all-inclusive depending on the device you choose.
+It can range from 3.2 lakhs to 9 lakhs approximately.
+The cost of the entire package including getting admitted, having the ICD fixed, bed charges, nursing care, and doctor’s fees will cost you approximately 3.2 lakhs to 11 lakhs all-inclusive depending on the device and ward you choose.

 4. How long will I need to stay in Vellore to get the ICD done?

-For certain types of conditions like hypertrophic cardiomyopathy with a lot of abnormal currents from the top chamber of the heart, a dual-chamber may be preferred.
-Irrespective of whether it is single or double chamber the ICD will save your life from sudden death due to abnormal currents.
+For certain types of conditions that require pacing in the top chamber, a dual-chamber ICD is recommended.
+Sometimes for conditions like hypertrophic cardiomyopathy with a lot of abnormal currents coming from the top chamber of the heart, a dual-chamber ICD may be preferred.
+Irrespective of whether it is a single or double chamber the ICD will save your life from sudden death due to abnormal currents.

 7. Would it hurt me when I undergo the procedure of having an ICD implanted?